 The Company's annual audited consolidated financial statements have been prepared in accordance with IFRS Accounting Standards.
-These consolidated financial statements have been prepared on the historical cost basis except for derivative instruments (Note 28), the nuclear decommissioning and used fuel management funds (Note 9) and the post-employment benefits (Note 17) where the net defined benefit (asset) liability is the fair value of plan assets less present value of the defined benefit obligation.
+These consolidated financial statements have been prepared on the historical cost basis except for derivative instruments (Note 28) and the nuclear decommissioning and used fuel management funds (Note 9).
 These consolidated financial statements are presented in millions of Canadian dollars, which is the functional currency of the Company.
-These consolidated financial statements were authorized for issue by the Board of Directors on June 19, 2024.
+These consolidated financial statements were authorized for issue by the Board of Directors on June 18, 2025.